-Where to stay in Strawberry Arizona
+Weekend Trip in Pine Strawberry Arizona

+When you live in the hot desert in Arizona, you dream of escaping to the mountains once the mercury starts to rise.
 Every single year, we drive up north and stay in mountain towns to enjoy the pines and get away from the heat.
 It’s less than 2 hours away from home and we can relax and enjoy the cool temps.

-On the way, we stopped at Tonto Natural Bridge, outside of Payson.
+I have to share something we did on the way before arriving at the Strawberry Inn cottages.
+We stopped at Tonto Natural Bridge, outside of Payson.
 It offers several hikes that lead to picturesque settings such as waterfalls covered in greenery and gorgeous rock formations.

 We drove less than 5 minutes up the road to Strawberry and headed up the the road to the Fossil Creek Creamery.
 They have a petting farm and sell flavored goat cheese and homemade chocolate fudge.